1 14-Recursion

 Code examples:

-* See multiple examples in code (fib, fact, countdown), match them to the above steps in detail.
+See multiple examples in code (fib, fact, countdown),

-* This is really cool; it is a systematic way to convert any loop to recursion, by just following those above steps in rote form!
+It is a systematic way to convert any loop to recursion,

 14-Recursion/recursion_10_loop_to_recursion_factorial_cfg.svg